Hussien-K11/Simple-SIEM-Simulation/README.md

 ---

 ### Rule 1 – Suspicious DNS Query Detection
-This rule flags unusual domain requests that resemble command-and-control behaviour.
-It focuses on randomised strings, strange TLDs, and failed DNS resolutions — a pattern common in malware beaconing.
+Attackers often rely on DNS for command-and-control or data staging.
+This rule focuses on failed or randomised DNS queries that resemble malware beaconing activity.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-I wanted this rule to flag potential beaconing or command-and-control activity, but not every strange-looking domain is malicious.
-I used regex to match domains that resembled base64 or randomised strings, then filtered for uncommon TLDs like `.ru` or `.xyz`.
-To reduce noise, I added a check for DNS response codes like `NXDOMAIN` and `SERVFAIL`, which often appear in failed malware lookups.
-This helped me practise fine-tuning detection rules to balance coverage and precision.
+I built this rule to detect domains that just don’t belong in regular business traffic.
+I was especially looking for signs of malware beaconing, like encoded strings in the subdomain or uncommon top-level domains such as `.ru` or `.xyz`.
+I added an extra filter to catch failed lookups (`NXDOMAIN`, `SERVFAIL`) to cut out noise from valid requests.
+This gave me hands-on practice designing logic that can reduce false positives while still catching high-risk patterns.

 **Framework Reference:**
 - **MITRE ATT&CK T1071.004** – Application Layer Protocol: DNS